Rikenunes8/feup-pri-proj/solr/queries/information_needs.md

 - q: "I like her"

-### 7. I want a song that talks about "amor" and "vida"
+### 7. I want a Spanish song that talks about love and life

 q: amor vida